Entropy-based Discovery of Summary Causal Graphs in Time Series: Related Work

-Since their introduction \citep{Shannon_1948}, information theoretic measures have become very popular.
-However, their application to temporal data raises several problems related to the fact that time series may have different sampling rates, can be shifted in time and may have strong internal dependencies.
-Many studies have attempted to re-formalize mutual information for time series: \cite{Galka_2006} decorrelated observations by whitening data (which may have severe consequences on causal relations); \cite{Schreiber_2000} represents the information flow from one state to another within the transfer entropy, which is thus asymmetric; \cite{Frenzel_2007}, inspired by \cite{Kraskov_2004}, represented time series by vectors that are assumed to be statistically independent; the Time Delayed Mutual Information proposed in \cite{Albers}, closer to our proposal\footnote{It can be seen as a special case of our measure by considering windows of size 1 and a single time series.}, aims at addressing the problem of non uniform sampling rates.
-The measure we propose is more suited to discover summary graph as it can consider potentially complex relations between timestamps in different time series through the use of window-based representations and compatible time lags, and is more general as it can consider different sampling rate.
+At the core of constraint-based approaches lie (in)dependence measures, to detect relevant dependencies, which are based here on an information theoretic approach.
+Since their introduction \citep{Shannon_1948}, information theoretic measures have become very popular due to their non-parametric nature, their robustness against strictly monotonic transformations, which makes them capable of handling nonlinear distortions in the system, and their good behavior in previous studies on causal discovery \citep{Affeldt_2015}.
+However, their application to temporal data raises several problems related to the fact that time series may have different sampling rates, be shifted in time, and have strong internal dependencies.
+Many studies have attempted to re-formalize mutual information for time series. {Reference} \cite{Galka_2006} considered each value of each time series as different random variables and proceeded by whitening the data, such that time-dependent data will be transformed into independent residuals through a parametric model.
+However, whitening the data can have severe consequences on causal relations. {Reference} \cite{Schreiber_2000} proposed a reformulation of mutual information, called the transfer entropy, which represents the information flow from one state to another and, thus, is asymmetric.
+Later, {\cite{Sun_2015} generalized transfer entropy to handle conditioning.
+However, their approach, called causation entropy, can only handle causal relations with lags equal to $1$.
+Closely related, the directed information \cite{Marko_1973, Massey_1990} allows the computation of the mutual information between two instantaneous time series conditioned on the past of a third time series with a lag of $1$.
+One of our goals in this paper is to extend these approaches to handle any lag equal to or greater than $0$.} Another related approach is the time-delayed mutual information proposed in~\cite{Albers}, which aims at addressing the problem of non-uniform sampling rates.
+The computation of the time-delayed mutual information relates single points from a single time series (shifted in time), but does not consider potentially complex relations between time stamps in different time series, as we do through the use of window-based representations and compatible time lags.
+The measure we propose is more suited to discovering summary causal graphs as it can consider potentially complex relations between timestamps in different time series through the use of window-based representations and compatible time lags and is more general as it can consider different sampling rates.

-\section{Information measures for causal discovery in Time Series}
+\section{Information Measures for Causal Discovery in Time Series}